ssbc/docs/blog/sbot-announce.md

 Its network replicates data, and that's it.
 All other behaviors are in "userland."

+Tying users to a host is uncool too.
-The Secure Scuttlebutt network is an autonomous mesh.
+The Scuttlebot network is an autonomous mesh.
 Each computer runs independently, and does not have to trust its peers to exchange data.
 If users can't connect directly, they use public nodes to rehost their logs.